0xDBFB7/covidinator/documents/notes/Biology.md

 maybe because I've been taking it out so many times, it hasn't had a chance to get going?

 many of the cuvettes leaked.
-The kapton didn't bond sufficiently to the polyprop.
+The silicone-backed kapton didn't bond sufficiently to the polyprop, and buckled during autoclaving.

 The leftover silicone oil from each well seems to have interfered with the turbidity reading, too.
+Should be drained.